Antiferromagnetism, charge density wave, and d-wave superconductivity in the extended $t$--$J$--$U$ model: role of intersite Coulomb interaction and a critical overview of renormalized mean field theory: Form of the function and mean-field renormalization factors

 where

-\end{widetext} Note that for $\hat P_i \hat c_{i\sigma} \hat P_i$ we would obtain the same result as above.
-Using above expressions, one can calculate other average, e.g., the average of the hopping term is then
+Note that for $\hat P_i \hat c_{i\sigma} \hat P_i$ we would obtain the same result as above.
+Using the obtained expressions, one can calculate other averages, e.g., the average of the hopping term is then

 Using the Wick's theorem we can check that $\langle \hat n_{i\bar\sigma}^{HF} \hat c_{i\sigma}^\dagger \hat c_{j\sigma}\rangle_0 = 0$ and $\alpha_{j\sigma}\beta_{i\sigma} \langle \hat n_{j\bar\sigma}^{HF} \hat c_{i\sigma}^\dagger \hat c_{j\sigma}\rangle_0 = 0$, as far as we assume that there is no onsite pairing of electrons, ${\langle \hat c_{i\sigma}^\dagger \hat c_{i\bar\sigma}^\dagger \rangle_0 = 0}$, and hopping does not change spin, ${\langle \hat c_{i\sigma}^\dagger \hat c_{j\bar\sigma} \rangle_0 = 0}$.
 The last average in Eq.~\ref{eq:hoppin-derivation-q} is usually non-zero, but small, therefore it can be neglected here.
 Hence, we are left with